New Sovietskiy Admiral Timoshenkova Missile Cruiser:

 The ship has all systems standard on a robot vehicle plus the following special features:

-- “Morningstar II” Active Phased Array Radar System: Unlike systems carried by most larger naval vessels, radar system is comprised of a single array on top of the main mast.
+6P-32 “Morning Star II” Active Phased Array Radar System: Unlike systems carried by most larger naval vessels, radar system is comprised of a single rotating active phased array on top of the main mast.
 This system is smaller, lighter, and requires less power than a system of fixed panels.
-If allowed by the horizon, the system can track out to 150 miles (241.4 km) and can simultaneously track and identify up to 312 targets at one time.
-The system controls missile launched from the long range missile launchers and the system can track and guide each individual missile to an individual target for up to 96 targets.
+System can simultaneously track and identify up to 312 targets at one time.
+The system controls missile launched from the missile launchers and the system can track and guide each individual missile to an individual target for up to 96 targets.
 If a target is eliminated, missiles are automatically guided to a new target.
 The system can also control missiles launched from other linked vessels as well and can also act as fire control for gun mounts.
+Active phased array radar systems are harder to detect and jam due to being able to rapidly jump across frequencies.
+Range: 150 miles (130.3 nautical miles / 241.4 km), subject to the radar horizon.

-- Advanced Hull Sonar: Mounted under the bow of the ship.
-Range of 25 miles (21.7 nautical miles / 40.2 km).
-This hull sonar system has both a passive and active system built in.
-Sonar system can track up to 24 targets at one time
+MGK-685 “Stag Horn” Advanced Hull Sonar: Mounted under the bow of the ship.
+This hull sonar system has both a passive and active system built in and sonar system can track up to 24 targets at one time.
+Range: 25 miles (21.7 nautical miles / 40.2 km).

-- Advanced Towed Array Sonar System: The system is basically a long and very sensitive sonar system carried behind the ship on a long cable.
-Range of 100 miles (86.9 nautical miles / 160.9 km).
+MGK-688 “Stag Tail” Advanced Towed Array Sonar System: The system is basically a long and very sensitive sonar system carried behind the ship on a long cable.
 This towed array sonar system has both a passive and active system built in.
 Sonar system can track up to 48 targets at one time.
+Range: 100 miles (86.9 nautical miles / 160.9 km).

-- Command and Control Facilities: The carrier carries extra communications equipment and command facilities, to enable the ship to operate as the flagship for a flotilla.
-When operating in a flotilla, all ships get a +1 on sensor rolls, +1 to strike on all weapons, and +10% on communications.
+Command and Control Facilities: The cruiser carries extra communications equipment and command facilities, to enable the ship to operate as the flagship for a flotilla.
+When operating in a flotilla, all ships get an additional +5% on Read Sensory Instrument skill rolls, +5% on Weapon Systems skill rolls, +1 to strike with all weapon systems, and +10% on communication skill rolls.

-- Radar Defeating Profile & Radar Absorbing Materials: The ship superstructure is designed so that the radar profile of the ship is reduced and the ship is covered with radar absorbing materials.
-Because of this, attempts to detect the ship using radar are made with a -10% penalty to read sensor rolls when attempting to detect this ship.
+Radar Defeating Profile & Radar Absorbing Materials: The ship’s superstructure and hull are designed so that the radar profile of the ship is reduced and the ship is covered with radar absorbing materials.
+Because of this, attempts to detect the ship using radar are made with a -10% penalty to any Read Sensory Instrument skill rolls when attempting to detect this ship and vessel will appear to be smaller on radar than it would otherwise.
 Go to General Detection Penalties / Bonuses for more information on penalties and bonuses to use with stealth.

 [ Altarain TM, Bandito Arms TM, Brodkil TM, Chipwell Armaments TM, Coalition States TM, Cyber-Knight TM, Federation of Magic TM, Free Quebec TM, Golden Age Weaponsmiths TM, Horune TM, Iron Heart Armaments TM, Kankoran TM, Kittani TM, Kydian TM, Larsen’s Brigade TM, M.D.C.
 TM, Mechanoids TM, Mega-Damage TM, Megaversal Legion TM, Millennium Tree TM, Mutants in Orbit TM, Naruni Enterprises TM, Naut’Yll, New Navy TM, New Sovietskiy TM, NGR TM, Nog Heng TM, Northern Gun TM, Phase World TM, Psyscape TM, Rifter TM, SAMAS TM, S.D.C.
 TM, Shemarrian TM, Splugorth TM, Stormspire TM, Sunaj TM, Tolkeen TM, Triax TM, Wellington Industries TM, Wilk’s Laser Technologies TM, Xiticix TM, and Zaayr TM are trademarks owned by Kevin Siembieda and Palladium Books Inc. ]